 Website.
 Encourage people to download and rate your app on your website.
 This is especially effective with new apps that need a little love.

 Social media.
 You’ve likely considered using social media influencers to drive awareness for your app, especially during the initial launch.
 Likewise, influencers are a great way to help you run contests or use your social media platforms to encourage people to try and rate your app.

 Transactional emails.
 Those post-transaction confirmation emails are another great place to prompt users to rate your app (and incentivize referrals).
 Soliciting feedback can be as simple as asking for a review by directing users to your app in the app store.
 Alternatively, you may want to send these email requests after a customer has received an order.

 As mentioned, responding to app ratings and engaging with users is essential.
 Not only is it good for ASO, but users want to feel heard.
 Responses also give you the chance to learn what you’re doing correctly and what your users’ real pain points are.

 Addressing feedback to app ratings is as easy as responding directly on your App Store product page or from your Google Play Console.
 When responding to reviews, here are some things to keep in mind:

 We’re all familiar with the user that gives ratings and reviews when they’re upset, and sometimes these can get out of hand.

 If you see a review that contains offensive material, spam, or other content that violates an app store’s conditions, you can always report the review instead of replying to it.
 In this case, the user who wrote the offensive review will not be notified that you reported a concern.

-With over five million apps available across the Google Play and Apple App Store, the possibilities for mobile users are endless.
+With over eight million apps available across the Google Play and Apple App Store, the possibilities for mobile users are endless.
 However, they’re also incredibly overwhelming.

 App ratings and reviews are crucial when it comes to simplifying the selection process.
 More importantly, they help you stand out in a sea of competitors and make sure your app doesn’t end up in the boneyard.